Martyn0324/Cocogoat/README.md

 The name Cocogoat it's because I've been testing this code initially using a dataset of 10.000 images of Ganyu from Genshin Impact.

-*OBS: If you read the reference papers and check this code, you'll notice that some resources are missing.
-The explanation for this is...simply because I don't know how to do it.
-That's especially the case for layer fading from NVidia's paper.*

-## How it works
+## Creating dataset

+The file `DataAugmentator.ipynb` has a model and some functions to provide Data Augmentation.
+The model is used to basically select Ganyu's face on each image.
+In the DataAugmentation function, the same model is used in evaluation mode to extract Ganyu's face and resize that box so it has the same size as the other images in the dataset.
+Other functions are also included.

-The file data_selector.py consists of the creation of the dataset(originally 100x100 Ganyu fanarts downloaded using [gallery-dl](https://github.com/mikf/gallery-dl)) and the creation of a multi-class neural network to classify images according to its quality and if they're not Ganyu fanarts.
-1000 images are passed to a train dataset and manually labeled accordingly.
+The files data_selector.py(or Pytorch version) consists of a Neural Network used to filter the images in your dataset(originally 100x100 Ganyu fanarts downloaded using [gallery-dl](https://github.com/mikf/gallery-dl)) and the creation of a multi-class neural network to classify images according to its quality and if they're not Ganyu fanarts.
+3000 images are passed to a train dataset and manually labeled accordingly.

-After training for a small time(the performance stabilizes at around 500), the neural network is used to label the remaining 9000 images.
+After training for some time(the performance stabilizes at around 100 epochs with learning_rate = 1e-3), the neural network is used to label the remaining 9000 images.
 All undesired images can then be eliminated.

-The remaining ones are then resized so they can be passed into the ProGAN to generate images.
+## The Cocogoat Model -- **Work in Progress**

 The ProGAN, in a nutshell, begins to train with low resolution images(4x4), and then progressively trains on higher resolution images(8x8 for level 1, 16x16 for level 2, 32x32 level 3 and so forth).
 This strategy makes it easier for the Neural Network to learn patterns as the weights are initially adjusted with simple data and only when the weights are properly calibrated they are adjusted with more complex data.

+However, while testing this, I've noticed that, even with the transfer learning, there's a point where the model simply collapses, usually with images at around 32x32 and 64x64. **This did NOT happen when dealing with the Fashion MNIST dataset**, which might indicate that sufficiently large datasets(+- 100,000 images) might contribute to the GAN performance.
+This is where the Emboxer, the neural network for Data Augmentation, comes in.

+I also want to try other alternatives.
+I've been making some tests using the DCGAN architecture(since it's the only architecture that really worked for me so far...though it's inappropriate even for a proper dataset like the Animeface dataset).
+Relativistic Discriminators seem a silly idea, but in my tests they appear to rarely get out of control.
+The SRGAN also came with the idea of using Residual Blocks in GANs, and this appear to help with vanishing gradients and to have a better performance.
+ESRGAN discovered that BatchNormalization layers in the Generator causes some random noise in the generated images(though, in my experience, I've seen that they're essential to keep the discriminator under control).
+In my tests, I also discovered that dropout layers might help with the Discriminator performance, but they also induce random noise in the Generator output.

+Real-ESRGAN also uses a UNet discriminator, something that is also used by OpenAI's Guided Diffusion and provides a better feedback to the Generator, since it classifies both the image and the pixels.

+Karras, in Progressive Grow, used a "pixel-wise normalization" technique.
+In my tests, this normalization technique contributed immensely to...collapse my model miserably.
+So I'll just stick to normal things.

 ## Prototype